 This course focuses on data storage, security and reporting needs of an enterprise-level management information system.
 Also examined are management and administration of very large and/or distributed database architectures with large geographic topographies.
-Security issues surrounding management and administration distributed large enterprise-level databases are presented, as are network and integration issues associated with such systems.
+Security issues surrounding management and administration large distributed enterprise-level of databases are presented, as are network and integration issues associated with such systems.